 Special Waste Soil Management

-Any soil that originated from the Site or adjacent areas and is disturbed during the course of construction and redevelopment, but cannot be reused at the Site, is defined as “Special Waste.”
+Any Group 2 soil that originated from the Site or adjacent areas and is disturbed during the course of construction and redevelopment, but cannot be reused at the Site, is defined as “Special Waste.”
 Special Waste soil that is excavated and designated for off-site disposal, shall either be stockpiled on-site or placed directly in DOT-approved shipping containers.
 These materials must be handled in the following manner:

 Stockpiled Special Waste soil that is designated for off-site disposal shall be surrounded by a physical barrier or a combination of barriers, such as temporary or permanent perimeter fencing and/or signage, to prohibit access by unauthorized persons.
 The barriers shall be maintained so that they effectively prohibit such access for the duration of the work;